Sanding Belts

 Step Ten: Sand Once More and Apply Lacquer

 To remove any powdery residue before applying your final coat, sand the surfaces again and then wipe the surface with a clean rag.
 Then apply a clear lacquer using the same application technique you used with the paint.
-While lacquer is still wet, carefully remove all masking tape from the car surface.
+While the lacquer is still wet, carefully remove all masking tape from the car surface.
 Let the clear coat dry for the manufacturer-recommended time.
 Finally, buff all painted surfaces and use a rubbing compound to achieve a glossy finish.

 Quality Abrasives Are Key to a Perfect Paint Job